-Our distributed deep learning approach mainly follows the data-parallel approach proposed in Large Scale Distributed Deep Networks by Jeffrey Dean et al. In this approach, copies of a model are replicated over different "trainers".
+Our distributed deep learning approach mainly follows the data-parallel paradigm proposed in Large Scale Distributed Deep Networks by Jeffrey Dean et al. In this approach, copies of a model are replicated over different "trainers".
 These trainers could be distributed over different computing nodes, but it is also possible that several trainers share the resources of a single machine.
 Furthermore, the dataset will be partitioned in a way such that every replicated model will be trained on a different partition of the complete dataset.
 This is shown in the Figure below.

 In order to meet the CMS use-case and to stay in realm of Big Data processing, we have chosen to built this framework on top of Apache Spark.
 Not only is this becoming the industry standard for big data processing and analysis, it also provides several convenient processing utilities in order build a complete machine learning pipeline.
 Furthermore, these algorithms are distributed as well, thus speeding up the data (pre-)processing pipeline as well.